How To Grow Habanero Peppers

 Planting Habaneros in Pots

 If you are planning to grow your habaneros in a pot, make sure you choose one that is big enough.
-Though habaneros are small peppers and will grow in any sized pot, they prefer to have at least 3 gallons of space for the best yields.
+Though habaneros are small peppers and will grow in any sized pot, they prefer to have at least 3-5 gallons of space for better yields.

-This is one of the most common causes of pepper problems.
-Over-watering or under-watering can cause significant stress to habanero plants.
+Poor watering routine is one of the most common causes of pepper problems.
+Over-watering or under-watering can cause stress to habanero plants.

 Watering Tips:

-• Watch for dry or hot weather and water more often
+- Watch for hot and dry weather and water more often as needed

-• Don’t water if the soil is already damp at the surface
+- Don’t water if the soil is already damp near the surface

 A habanero plant’s soil should be moist, but not soaked.
 A simple check with your finger will be enough to test moisture levels.
 As you grow more plants, you will develop a keen eye for a thirsty plant, and for one that doesn’t need watering.

 Tip: Allowing your habanero plants to become dry between watering can actually produce hotter peppers.
-This is called ‘stressing’ the plants and is used by professional growers.
+This is called ‘stressing’ the plants and is used by professional growers to get more heat.
 But be careful not to over-stress them and cause damage.

 Fertilizing & Keeping Nitrogen In Check

-We have also had success with Fox Farm’s 3-stage fertilizer system.
+We have had success with Fox Farm’s 3-stage fertilizer system, but you can also use an organic option with a proper nutrient ratio.

 Harvesting habaneros is easy.
 The clearest sign of a ripe habanero is the bright orange color.
 They turn from green to orange in most cases, but if you grow any of the other varieties of Habanero, you may be looking for a different color.